yeeqii06/SmartBrella-Hub---Ohmigos/README.md

 ---

+## 🧩 Problem Statement
+On university campuses, students often face sudden weather changes such as heavy rain or extreme sun exposure.
+Without immediate access to umbrellas, they risk discomfort, health issues, and even missing important classes or activities.
+The lack of a reliable system to ensure that umbrellas are available when needed creates uncertainty and inconvenience for students.
+Therefore, there is a need for a smart umbrella lending system that automates borrowing and returning while allowing students to check real-time availability through a mobile app, ensuring convenience, accountability, and a better campus experience.

+---

 A smart umbrella station built with ESP32 that allows students to borrow and return umbrellas using a student card with RFID functionality (simulate using button).
 The system automatically tracks availability of umbrella at each station, manages overdue returns using RTC timestamps, and sends real-time WhatsApp notifications (borrow, return, overdue) via CallMeBot.
 It integrates an LCD display, RGB LED indicators, and a servo-based locking mechanism for smooth automation.

 ## 📁 SmartBrella - Ohmigos